som-31/graphql/README.md

  Take Clone of repository
 # Installing the server
  cd server
  use below commands:
  1. npm install
  2. nodemon app.js
- *Note  : make sure that you have installed the nodemon package using it.
+ *Note: make sure that you have installed the nodemon package using it.
 # Installing the client side
  cd ../client
  use below commands: